syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 {% endhighlight %}
 {% endtabs %}

-### Getting Columns for customization
+### Obtaining columns for customization

-Using the property `Columns` you can get or set the `System.Collections.IEnumerable` columns collection which contains all the columns that are to be exported.
-The columns in the ExcludedColumns List will not be a member of the Columns collection.
+By utilizing the property `Columns`, you can retrieve or modify the `System.Collections.IEnumerable columns` collection, which includes all the columns intended for export.
+Any columns listed in the ExcludedColumns List will not be included in the Columns collection.

 ### Column header on each page

-You can show or hide the column headers on each page of the exported PDF document by using the `DataGridPdfExportingOption.CanRepeatHeaders` property.
-The default value is true.
+To display or conceal the column headers on every page of the exported PDF document, you can use the `DataGridPdfExportingOption.CanRepeatHeaders` property.
+By default, its value is set to true.

 {% tabs %}
 {% highlight c# %}